Analysis | Winners and losers from the Democratic presidential debate’s first night

 Losers

-O’Rourke: I wrote before the debate that O’Rourke was one of the candidates that needed the most out of it.
+O’Rourke: I wrote before the debate that O’Rourke was one of the candidates who needed the most out of it.
 He didn’t get it.
 Off the bat, he was asked a question about marginal tax rates and declined to offer a specific answer — instead offering an apparently pre-rehearsed Spanish monologue — and again didn’t really answer after being offered a narrower question about Rep. Alexandria Ocasio-Cortez’s (D-N.Y.)
 70 percent rate.
 Later, he was asked why he wasn’t willing to get rid of private health insurance, and he was challenged on it by de Blasio.
 Rather than offer a forceful defense, he was rescued by former congressman John Delaney (D-Md.), who offered a much more studied answer.
 Later, when Castro hit him for not supporting a specific change to asylum rules, O’Rourke offered a broader rebuttal about his favored reforms.
 He righted the ship somewhat when talking about gun control later in the debate, but the whole thing reinforced the narrative that O’Rourke is somewhat out of his depth on policy.

 Tulsi Gabbard: Gabbard was lost for much of the debate.
 That may not have been her fault — she wasn’t asked many questions — but fellow cellar-dwellers Delaney and de Blasio were able to work their way in by piggybacking on others’ answers.
 Toward the end, Gabbard was asked a question: About her past opposition to gay rights, which she has apologized for.
 Her answer about personal evolution and coming from a socially conservative family was perfectly fine.
 But then Booker swooped in and argued she should have also talked about transgender rights, making her answer suddenly seem insufficient.